Hyperhidrosis Medication: What Are Your Options?

 4. Beta Blockers & Benzodiazepines

 Beta blockers and benzodiazepines come from another class of drugs that can be used as oral medication for excessive sweating.
 They work on the central nervous system to stop or block the physical symptoms of anxiety.
-Beta blockers and benzodiazepines are particularly effective treat hyperhidrosis caused by stressful situations or anxiety-provoking events.
+Beta blockers and benzodiazepines are particularly effective in treating hyperhidrosis caused by stressful situations or anxiety-provoking events.

 A. Propranolol